HeathWang/HWPanModal/README.md

 yeah!
 Easy.

-### Change state, scrollView contentOffset, reload layout
+### Change state, scrollView contentOffset, reload layout.
+IMPORTANT!

 When You present you Controller, you can change the UI.
 Refer to `UIViewController+Presentation.h`.